chris-official/chatbot/README.md

 chatbot_env/Scripts/activate.bat  # Activate the virtual environment
 ```

-Copy the contents of the chatbot folder into the virtual environment directory and install the dependencies:
+Copy the contents of my chatbot repository into the virtual environment directory and install the dependencies:

 ```bash
 pip install -r requirements.txt  # Install the dependencies